-The city of Parma has more than 300 cultural assets, both archaeological and architectural.
-This immense cultural heritage and a particular geographical position make the city a beautiful and interesting tourist destination.
+The city of Parma has more than 300 archaeological and architectural cultural assets.
+This immense cultural heritage and a particular geographical position make the city a beautiful and exciting tourist destination.

 Baptistery of Parma

 The other important monument in the square is the Baptistery, built with an octagonal plan during the 12th and 13th centuries.
 The exterior of the Baptistery is in pink marble from Verona, decorated with arches, columns, friezes and bas-reliefs that make the huge structure very elegant.
 The whole exterior is a story in pictures, with real and fantastic animals; we also find depicted the life of Jesus and Mary, John the Baptist, death and resurrection, as well as the decorations of the internal dome tell of Jerusalem after the end of the world, with the apostles and evangelists.

 The last protagonist of the square is the Bishop’s Palace, now the bishop’s seat and the Diocesan Museum.
 Dating back to the 11th century, the building has been renovated several times but medieval and Renaissance elements can still be admired.
 A wing of the building now houses the Diocesan Museum where you can admire works of art from the Cathedral and the Baptistery.
 In addition, you can see precious Roman mosaics dating back to the fifth century and even more ancient finds that emerged during the excavation and restoration works.

 San Giovanni Evangelista